 \section{Evaluation, Results and Analysis}

 In our experiments, we consider settings with static and dynamic ground devices.
 In both, four UAV-BSs were deployed in a 1~$km^2$ area, each with its initial starting point at the start of an episode.
-The mobility step size for each UAV-BS is 20 metres.
+The mobility step size for each UAV-BS is 20 meters.
 In the static setting, we deploy 400 randomly distributed static ground devices that are not uniformly distributed in the area.
-We deploy about 200 randomly distributed static ground devices and 200 mobile devices in the dynamic setting.
-The random walk mobility (RWM) model was used to simulate the unpredictable movement of ground devices in a campus setting~\cite{Camp_RWM_2002}.
+We deploy 400 devices (200 static and 200 mobile devices) in the dynamic setting as seen in Figure \ref{snapshot}.
+The random walk mobility (RW) and random waypoint mobility (RWP) models were used to simulate the unpredictable movement of ground devices in a campus setting~\cite{Camp_RW_2002}.
 We assume a maximum connection limit of 150 active ground devices per UAV-BS~\cite{Mozaffari2017UAV}.

 We consider the cluster-based Q-learning (CQL)~\cite{Liu2019UAVqlearning}, iterative search (IS)~\cite{Mozaffari2017UAV}, and exhaustive (brute-force) search (ES) as baselines to our proposed DQLSI algorithm.
 Using the same energy parameters given in (\ref{eq:propenergy})~\cite{Zeng2019UAV} and \cite{Hwang_2018}, we consider the total energy consumed by the UAV-BS over the range of time-steps $T$ as a metric expressed in Joules.
-We account for the possibility of coverage overlap in multi-UAV-BS, hence, the number of ground devices connected to a UAV-BS expressed in percentage was used.
-Lastly, we observed the geographical area covered by UAV-BS, which estimates in square kilometres the actual ground coverage by all UAV-BSs.
-We used statistical results from 20 independent runs, gathering 5 episodes in each run of experiment.
+We account for interference from neighbouring UAVs (i.e., taking into account the possibility of coverage overlap by multiple UAV-BSs), hence, the number of ground devices connected to a UAV-BS is expressed as a percentage of the total number of ground devices.
+Lastly, we observed the geographical fairness using (\ref{eq:JainFairness}) and area covered by UAV-BS, which estimates in square kilometers the actual ground coverage by all UAV-BSs.
+We used statistical results from 20 independent runs, gathering 5 episodes where the DQLSI agent was sufficiently trained in each run of experiment.